requireiot/MySoilSensorESP32/README.md

 ( a AVM Fritzbox 7530), and some via a Wifi repeater (a Fritz Repeater 1200ax), over a distance of 3-5m, through a massive outer brick wall ( or maybe through a window).

-On average, the wake time is about **1000 ms** for all units.
-Now and then, maybe once or twice a day, the wake time is much larger, between **2000-3500 ms**.
-This does not occur for all units at the same time, so it can't be due to, say, the Wifi access point switching to a different Wifi channel.
-I have no explanation for this behavior.
+On average, the wake time is about **400 ms** for all units.
+Now and then, maybe once or twice a day, the wake time is much larger, above **1000 ms**.
+This appears to happen mostly when the Wifi access point has switched to a adifferent Wifi channel.
+When I configured my access point to use a fixed Wifi channel, these long wake time events could no longer be observed,

+### Actual power consumption

+These factors contribute to power consumption or battery drain, in decreasing order of importance:
+1. the self-discharge of the batteries, according to [[1]](http://www.gammon.com.au/power), about 35 µA or **0.84 mAh** per day (for AAA batteries)
+2. wake time with WiFi on, up to 130 mA x ~400ms per wakeup every hour, or **0.39 mAh** per day
+3. deep sleep, at ~14 µA or **0.34 mAh** per day
+4. the voltage divider for battery monitoring, bringing the 3.0V or 4.5V battery voltage down to the 2.5V accepted by the ESP32 ADC, at 2x 470 kOhm, or **0.08 mAh** per day